MoGloveOfficial/Moglove/README.md

 # Output
 Native Blender addon
-Currently only supports vmd file format used for MMD animations.
+Currently supports vmd file format used for MMD animations.
 Finger grip bone must be added using GripX2 Plugin found in PMXEditor software/

 Future support may include Virtual motion capture, which can be linked to VRChat, UE, Unity, etc...